 the white chamber [sic] is a freeware point-and-click horror-themed Adventure Game designed by British indie group Studio Trophis (which also specialised in animation).the white chamber follows a young woman who awakens within a strange glowing coffin.
 She soon discovers that she is trapped on-board a space station, and that something has killed the rest of the crew.
 The only clues point towards something called the "white chamber", but to learn the truth the young woman must first survive whatever malevolent presence still pervades the ship...The game has been applauded for its impressive Animesque artwork (and surprisingly high-quality animation), high-quality sounds, and its creepy atmosphere that has been compared to the likes of Silent Hill.
-Just keep an eye on the blackboard in the lab room, while you're at it.The lead designer has another game, Kairo, coming out in 2012.
+Just keep an eye on the blackboard in the lab room, while you're at it.The lead designer made another game, Kairo.

 Apocalyptic Log: Arthur's reports.
 He also turns out to be the one behind the horror.
 (Though if you compare his logs to "the grey tower"'s logs, he could simply be another victim.)